-You’re looking at documentation of nearly three years of prison life, in letters I wrote and sent to relatives between February 2012 and December 2014.
-From these sometimes redundant and rambling missives, I extracted the bulk of my material for Lookout for Shorts.
+Pictured is documentation of thirty-five months of prison life, in journals, sent to relatives of the author between February 2012 and December 2014.
+These often redundant and rambling pages produced most of the material for Lookout for Shorts: A Penitential Odyssey.

-My book is an often comical, character-strewn story of a path of corrections for a largely misspent life.
-My arrest for trafficking in party drugs leads to fish-out-of-water experiences including rehab, a halfway house, and prison.
-Ninety percent of the story takes place in prison, including time in The Hole for writing offenses.
-Backstory describes my underachievement history, consequences of my substance abuse, and anecdotes from my life before prison.
+This book is an often comical, character-strewn story of corrections for a misspent life.
+The author’s arrest for trafficking in party drugs leads to rehab, an AA halfway house, and a fish-out-of-water prison story.
+Most of the tales take place in lockup, including time in The Hole for writing offenses.
+The author’s history of underachievement and consequences of substance abuse are also explored.

 Lookout is a departure from Oz-like hardcore prison tales and is mostly gonzo and humorous in tone.
 The story focuses on inmate and administrative follies found in minimum security lockup and what it’s like to endure its coarse subculture.
 The reader ultimately learns how the author evolved from an overly-entitled “book learnin’ smartass” to empathizing with his downtrodden fellow felons.